umbraco/UmbracoDocs/Implementation/Custom-Routing/index.md

 See: [Custom routing documentation](../../Reference/Routing/custom-routes)

 :::note
-This is an approach for mapping a custom route to a custom MVC controller, for existing content page routes you can use a custom MVC controller to handle the request by naming convention: see [Custom Controllers - Route Hijacking](../../Reference/Routing/custom-controllers).
+This is an approach for mapping a custom route to a custom MVC controller.
+For creating routes for existing content pages you can use a custom MVC controller to handle the request by naming convention: see [Custom Controllers - Route Hijacking](../../Reference/Routing/custom-controllers).
 :::

 ### PublishedRequest.Prepared event